codejake/sentiment_analysis/README.md

 # sentiment_analysis

 A largely vibe coded lunchtime project of little value, for Brxndon.
+It uses word lists and basic transformers.

 ## Prerequisites